Menu

 PONL Monitoring

 Nurse Licensure Compact (NLC) Act 68 of 2021 Partially implemented Sept.
-5, 2023
+5, 2023 - see update above

 • Partial implementation began Sept.
 5, 2023 —registered nurses and licensed practical nurses who reside in NLC states other than Pennsylvania and hold an active multistate license may practice and provide nursing services in Pennsylvania in-person or via telehealth.
 These nurses, who also hold a Pennsylvania single state license, may stop renewing it.